What next for Boston bombing suspect?

 Both sides will begin the discovery process, meaning they will start compiling evidence.
 If the case against Tsarnaev includes any potentially classified information that could impact national security, then prosecutors could ask a judge to keep that under seal.

-Prosecutors also will have to disclose any evidence that might exonerate or mitigate the case against Tsarnaev to defence counsel.
+Prosecutors also will have to disclose any evidence that might exonerate or mitigate the case against Tsarnaev to defense counsel.

-"There's a huge amount of information that the government is going to have to sort through and provide to the defence," Currie said.
-"It's a huge challenge for both prosecution and defence teams."
+"There's a huge amount of information that the government is going to have to sort through and provide to the defense," Currie said.
+"It's a huge challenge for both prosecution and defense teams."

 CIVILIAN COURTS MORE TRANSPARENT